jonnypeace/VPN-gateway/README.md

 ~~~
 nano /etc/netplan/00-installer-config.yaml # (your yaml might be named differently)

 Spacing is quite important in yaml, and it should look something like this.
+Update your gateway & addresses.
+Nameservers included here are of NordVPN.

 # This is the network config written by 'subiquity'
 network: